22 IBM Road

 At the heart of any retirement plan is the distribution of accumulated assets.
 The correct distribution method will help to ensure that your retirement savings last beyond your lifetime with minimum shrinkage from taxes.
 From premature distribution options that allow access to retirement assets prior to age 59 ½ to products intended to provide stable monthly payments for retirement, distribution planning is paramount to a successful retirement plan.

-Estate planning creates a master plan for the management of your property during life and the distribution of that property at death.
+Estate planning strategies can help create a master plan for the management of your property during life and the distribution of that property at death.
 For most people, estate planning aims to:

 Common estate planning issues addressed in the wealth management process include: